openhab/org.openhab.binding.zwave/doc/qubino/zmnhla_0_0.md

 ### Parameter 11: I1 Functionality Selection

 I1 Functionality Selection
-Default Value = 1.

-  * 65535 – Input I1 does not influence on the heat/cool process.
-  * 1 - Input I1 changes the mode ofthe thermostat between OFF and AUTO.
-In this case function on flood sensor (if connected) is disabled.
-  * 2 – input I1 influences on cooling and heating valves according to status of flood sensor.
-In this case function of Off and Auto selection by I1 is disabled
+<p&gtDefault Value = 1.</p&gt <ul&gt<li&gt65535 – Input I1 does not influence on the heat/cool process.</li&gt <li&gt1 - Input I1 changes the mode ofthe thermostat between OFF and AUTO.
+In this case function on flood sensor (if connected) is disabled.</li&gt <li&gt2 – input I1 influences on cooling and heating valves according to status of flood sensor.
+In this case function of Off and Auto selection by I1 is disabled</li&gt </ul&gt
 Values in the range 1 to 65535 may be set.

 The manufacturer defined default value is ```1```.